PromptShield logo PromptShield

 • enforce normalization automatically

-It only surfaces differences that may affect interpretation.
+It only reports normalization differences that may affect interpretation.

 • system prompts